YuzhuoMa97/RetroSPAgwas.github.io/docs/approach_SPAGxE_QRS.md

   Ma, Y. et al. *Quantile regression gene-environment interaction GWAS for admixed and multi-ancestry cohorts* (to be updated).

 - **SPAGxE‑QRS (this work, Section X):**
-  Ma, Y. et al. SPAGxE‑QRS: quantile regression G×E analysis for single‑population unrelated cohorts.
+  Ma, Y. et al. SPAGxE‑QRS: quantile regression G×E analysis for quantitative traits in single‑population unrelated cohorts.

 - **Foundational framework:**
   Ma, Y. et al. *A scalable and accurate framework for large-scale genome-wide gene-environment interaction analysis and its application to time-to-event and ordinal categorical traits* (to be updated).